Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73

-The Buffaloes used an early 3-point barrage to parlay their highest seeding ever at March Madness into a first-round win Saturday over one of the biggest names in the game.
-It was a 96-73 thumping of Georgetown, the program Ewing starred for in the 1980s and now coaches.
+The Buffaloes used an early 3-point barrage to parlay their highest seeding ever at March Madness into a first-round win Saturday over one of the biggest names in the game – a 96-73 thumping of Georgetown, the program Ewing starred for in the 1980s and now coaches.

-“We’re a dangerous team.
-A lot of teams can’t run with us, because there are so many skill sets we have,” Walker said.
-“It’s really hard to beat us, I believe.”

 Walker missed only one of his 10 shots on his way to a career-best 24 points, and D’Shawn Schwartz (18 points) made four of his five 3s in the first half to put Colorado into cruise control.
-McKinley Wright IV had 12 points and 13 assists.
 The Buffs made the round of 32 for only the third time since the brackets expanded to 64 teams in 1985.

-Georgetown won four games in four days earlier this month to take the Big East Tournament title and make a surprise trip to the NCAAs.
-But the Hoyas finished 13-13 on the season, three weeks of which was interrupted by the COVID-19 pandemic, and they didn’t look like even a .500 team at any point Saturday.
+Georgetown won four games in four days earlier this month to take the Big East Tournament title and make a surprise trip to the NCAA Tournament.
+But the Hoyas finished 13-13 on the season, three weeks of which was interrupted by the COVID-19 pandemic, and they didn’t look like a .500 team at any point Saturday.

-“We didn’t bring our ‘A’ game,” Ewing said.
-“Both offensively and defensively, things we were doing great in the Big East Tournament we didn’t do well today.”

-The big 7-footer did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down his mask and shouting instructions while the game, and the season, slipped away.
+The 7-foot Ewing did what he could – stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.

-“I thought surely after the first few, they’d get a hand up,” Walker said.
-“But I kept finding myself open.”

-The freshman from California made four of his 3s in the first half to help CU open a double-digit lead.
-At the end of the half, Schwartz made three straight 3s to help the Buffs double up (plus one) on Georgetown — 47-23 — heading into the locker room.
+Walker, the freshman from California, made four of his 3s in the first half to help CU open a double-digit lead.
+At the end of the half, Schwartz made three straight 3s to help the Buffs double up (plus one) on Georgetown – 47-23 – heading into the locker room.

 And now, people might starting seeing CU’s pedigree in a different light.